development

 A unique reverse-domain string (e.g., com.yourcompany.yourapp) that identifies an app across Apple's ecosystem, used for code signing, provisioning, and App Store submission.

-The bundle identifier is your app’s unique identifier within Apple’s ecosystem.
-It follows reverse-domain notation (e.g., com.yourcompany.yourapp) and must be globally unique across all apps on the App Store.
+The bundle identifier serves as your app’s permanent address within Apple’s ecosystem.
+It follows reverse-domain notation (e.g., com.yourcompany.yourapp) and must be globally unique across every App Store listing.

 Where the Bundle Identifier Appears